Child Identity Theft: How It Happens and Ways to Protect Your Kids

 Consider using a credit monitoring product

 If you use a credit monitoring service or other identity theft protection to routinely get notifications about your credit reports from the major credit bureaus, ask if you can add your child to your account.
-If you're looking for identity theft protection that covers children, you can't go wrong with these options:
+Although checking credit files on a child who doesn’t have financial accounts in their name may seem odd, you’re more likely to catch fraudulent activity before it turns from a minor inconvenience into real damage.

 • Aura: During our testing, we were really impressed with Aura due to its user-friendly interface and all the bells and whistles it provides.
 Its family plan protects an unlimited number of children, and it provides features like family fraud alerts, child SSN monitoring, and safe gaming alerts.

-Get Aura | Read Our Aura Review
+Read Our Aura Review

 • IdentityForce: IdentityForce offers ChildWatch, which provides award-winning coverage for children, including monitoring, identity restoration specialists, and identity theft insurance.
 We also recommend IdentityForce for single-caregiver families, thanks to its ability to add child identity protection to an individual plan.

-Get IdentityForce | Read Our IdentityForce Review
+Read Our IdentityForce Review

 Signs of child identity theft

+The signs of child identity theft can be subtle, and the harm may be done before you even know there’s a problem.
 To help catch identity theft before it costs you and your child a significant amount of time or money, look for the following red flags:

 You receive bills or calls from creditors or debt collectors in your child's name